improveme-io/imio-product-demo/README.md

 Go to the project root and run `nvm use` and then `corepack enable`.
 This configures the Node.js version used by our project and enables the `pnpm` package manager for it with the version specified in our `package.json`.
 If you don't have something installed yet, follow the prompts after issuing these commands.
 Finally, run `pnpm i` in the project root to install our project'sdependencies.

+You will need to open a secure connection for our app's webhook to handle Clerk events.
+Please ask for an so ask for an ngrok auth token from @robotkutya.
+You can install ngrok on a Mac with `brew install ngrok/ngrok/ngrok` and then add your token with `ngrok config <AUTH_TOKEN>`.
+You can now open a secure connection with `ngrok http --url=gentle-chow-present.ngrok-free.app 1337`.

-Ask for the `.env` file from @robotkutya.
-You can now run `pnpm dev` to start up the development server.
+Please ask for a `.env` file from @robotkutya, then place it in the project root.
+You can now start up the development server with `pnpm dev`.

 ## Deployment / Worklow / Environments